-Set up a class debate.
-Divide the class into 2 teams.
+Divide into 2 teams.

-One team argues that the teacher's needs and wants should prevail.
+One team will argue that the teacher's needs and wants should prevail.

-The opposing team argues that the child's needs and wants should prevail.
+The opposing team will argue that the child's needs and wants should prevail.

-Students should use the following to construct their arguments:
+Use the following to construct your arguments:

-- A claim, for example the teacher's needs and wants should prevail - A support for that claim, (i) reasons which outline the logic of the argument, and (ii) evidence, the established body of facts.
+- ◆ A claim, for example the teacher's needs and wants should prevail - ◆ A support for that claim, (i) reasons which outline the logic of the argument, and (ii) evidence, the established body of facts.

-Here the teams should refer to the theories of play presented in Section 4, and any other readings they may have done.
+Refer to the theories of play presented in Section D, and any other readings you may have done.

-They should also refer to the 0 - 4 NCF and the CAPS Foundation Phase curricula
+Also refer to the 0 - 4 NCF and the CAPS Foundation Phase curricula